Mazdaznan: Movement

 In Europe, Mazdaznan was spread by the former Californian farmers David and Frieda Ammann beginning in about 1907.
 David Ammann was expelled from Leipzig, Germany in 1914 due to the publication of the book Inner Studies.
-The main centre for Mazdaznan in Europe was the Lebensschule at Herrliberg near Zurich.
+The main centre for Mazdaznan in Europe was the Lebensschule at Herrliberg near Zürich.
 One of the most famous European followers of the movement was the abstract painter Johannes Itten, who taught at the Bauhaus, who insisted on shaven heads, crimson robes and colonic irrigation.

 In the 1930s, Gloria Gasque, a wealthy follower of the movement, went to Bombay intending to restore the "true" message of Zoroaster to the Parsis.
 Though met with hostility, she remained there for a number of years before she returned to the United States.

-The Nazis proscribed Mazdaznan from 1935, a ban that remained in Germany until 1946.
-Today the movement has several thousand German followers.

-In 1980 Mazdaznan's headquarters moved to Encinitas, California, and in 2001 the last manager of the headquarters disappeared and the organized movement ceased to exist in the US, though it is possible that there are still isolated followers or practitioners in the US.

-In 2007, the movement was revived in Canada by Peter deBoer.
+Controversies

+Child abuse

+Otoman Zar-Adusht Ha'nish and Mazdaznan teachers were accused of child abuse, pedophilic sexual abuse and rape which resulted in numerous lawsuits.

+Racialism

+Mazdaznan was originally not anti-Semitic as it taught that Jews were part of the "white race".
+Mazdaznan was banned by Nazi Germany in 1935.
+Mazdaznan taught the hierarchy of six biological human races with white Aryans at the top.
+Arabs and Zoroastrians were considered part of the Aryan race, whilst Indian Hindus were not.

+The Mazdaznan movement became associated with anti-Semitic figures from the far right in the United States.
+C. Leon de Aryan the editor of the anti-Semitic magazine The Broom was a notable promoter of Mazdaznan during the 1930s and 1940s.
+Robert M. Price has stated that Mazdaznan was a "racist group, [as] it allowed that only true Aryans could be enlightened".

+The Mazdaznan taught white supremacy and was opposed to miscegenation and race mixing between whites and blacks.